Particle approximations of the score and observed information matrix for parameter estimation in state space models with linear computational cost: Parameter estimation

 Parameter estimates for the seasonal Poisson model are given in Table \ref{tab:mles}, where the batch implementation of the gradient ascent algorithm was executed for $2,000$ iterations.
 Given the short data set (T=168), we do not consider recursive parameter estimation.

-We give the results from using our method just for $\lambda=0.95$ and $\lambda=0.7$, almost identical parameter estimates were obtained for a wider range of values of $\lambda \in [0.5,0.99]$.
+We give the results from using our method with $\lambda=0.95$ and $\lambda=0.7$, and note that almost identical parameter estimates were obtained for $\lambda \in [0.5,0.99]$.
 We can see that for our method, the parameter estimates are consistent with the results presented by \cite{Davis2005} and \cite{Langrock2011}.
 To understand the performance of the methods we re-ran each of them 20 times to see the Monte Carlo variability in the parameter estimates.
-For the our method, the fixed-lag smoother and the $\mathcal{O}(N^2)$ method, we obtained almost identical estimates for each run.
+For our method, the fixed-lag smoother and the $\mathcal{O}(N^2)$ method, we obtained almost identical estimates for each run.
 However the $\mathcal{O}(N)$ method of Poyiadjis et al. showed increased variation in the estimates (for example the range of the estimates for $\mu_2$ was [-4.76, -4.53]).
-The fixed-lag smoothers' performed equally well for $L=5$ and $20$ with little difference between the two implementations.
+The fixed-lag smoothers performed equally well for $L=5$ and $20$ with little difference between the two implementations.
 Most of the parameters are estimated well using the fixed-lag smoother, but the bias of the score estimates does lead to poor estimation of $\mu_1$ and $\mu_2$.
-All of the algorithms, except the Poyiadjis $\mathcal{O}(N)$ and $\mathcal{O}(N^2)$ algorithms converged after approximately 500 iterations.
-From Figure \ref{fig:mus} it can be seen that after 1,000 iterations neither the $\mathcal{O}(N)$ nor $\mathcal{O}(N^2)$ Poyiadjis algorithm has fully converged.
+All of the algorithms, except the Poyiadjis $\mathcal{O}(N)$ and $\mathcal{O}(N^2)$ algorithms converged after approximately 500 iterations (figures available in the supplementary material).
 This is due to the Monte Carlo variation in the score estimates which directly impacts the parameter estimates.
-In the case of the $\mathcal{O}(N^2)$ algorithm, this variation could be reduced by increasing the number of particles, which would result in faster convergence, but at a significantly increased computational cost compared to our method.
+In the case of the $\mathcal{O}(N^2)$ algorithm, this variation could be reduced by increasing the number of particles, but at a significantly increased computational cost compared to our method.